-Nepal is known as the land of the Himalayas world over.
-There are 1,310 peaks above 6000 meters of which 238 are already opened for climbing.
-Likewise, out of fourteen 8000 meters above peaks eight of them, including the highest peak in the world, Mount Everest lies in Nepal.
+Nepal is known as the land of the Himalayas the world over.
+There are 1,310 peaks above 6000 meters of which 238 are already open for climbing.
+Likewise, out of fourteen 8000 meters above peaks eight of them, including the highest peak in the world, Mount Everest lie in Nepal.
 Other seven are namely Kanchenjunga, Lhotse, Makalu, Cho-Oyu, Dhaulagiri, Manaslu, and Annapurna.
-Lets know them closesly with our blog, Worlds' 8 Highest Mountains in Nepal.
+Let's know them closely with our blog, Worlds' 8 Highest Mountains in Nepal.

 Mohare Danda Trekking - Easy and Short Trek to see Dhaulagiri, Manaslu, and Annapurna.

 Annapurna Short Trek - Short Base Camp Trek to Experience Annapurna: 1oth Highest Mountain